InterDigital Hosts Annual Meeting of Shareholders

-WILMINGTON, Del., June 03, 2021 (GLOBE NEWSWIRE) -- InterDigital, Inc. (NASDAQ:IDCC), a mobile and video technology research and development company, held its annual meeting of shareholders on June 2, 2021 via the internet through an interactive webcast.
+WILMINGTON, Del., June 03, 2021 (GLOBE NEWSWIRE) -- InterDigital, Inc. (IDCC, Financial), a mobile and video technology research and development company, held its annual meeting of shareholders on June 2, 2021 via the internet through an interactive webcast.

 At the meeting, the company’s shareholders approved the election of Liren Chen, Joan H. Gillman, S. Douglas Hutcheson, John A. Kritzmacher, Pierre-Yves Lesaicherre, John D. Markley, Jr. and Jean F. Rankin as members of the Board of Directors for a one-year term expiring at the 2022 annual meeting of shareholders.